phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 # Healthy Software Engineer Guide
 As we all know, [Software is eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/).
 That means that more and more people decide to work as software engineer, QA engineer or product owner.
-The diversity regarding the peoples personalities', skill-sets', skin-colors', sexual orientations' and genders' increased dramatically.
+The diversity in character, skill-set, skin-color, sexual orientation and gender increased dramatically.
 The widespread stereotype of the overweight software engineer with glasses, pale skin and no social skills is quickly becoming a thing of the past.

 As cloud computing became ubiquitous, traditional software development processes had to yield to a new way of developing and operating software, called _DevOps_.